pagopa-archive/io-infrastructure-post-config/README.md

 helm delete --purge [DEPLOYMENT_NAME]
 ```

+### Kubernetes secrets

+The majority of the charts need some secrets to be populated in the Azure Keyvault, before being deployed.
+These secrets need to have a specific name that matches what's defined in the chart.
+Refer to the chart value files and readmes to know what secrets need to be defined before installing the chart.

+Secrets usually are in the format: *k8s-chart_name-secret-secret_name*.

 ### The special case of pagopa-proxy

 *pagopa-proxy* needs to be deployed in a very specific way.
 For more info on its deployment, take a look at the [pagopa-proxy readme](pagopa-proxy/README.md).